MayankDev-11/Notebook/README.md

 # How to use
---> If you just want to read the link , please follow the link below. https://github.com/MayankDev-11/Notebook/blob/main/Notes.py
+--> If you just want to read the link , please follow the link below.\n https://github.com/MayankDev-11/Notebook/blob/main/Notes.py